pyxem/orix/examples/README.txt

 Examples
 ========

-This page contains short examples demonstrating common tasks using kikuchipy.
+This page contains short examples demonstrating common tasks using orix.
 It is broken up into sections covering specific topics.

 For longer in-depth guides, see our :doc:`/tutorials/index`.
 For descriptions of the functions, modules, and objects in orix, see the :doc:`/reference/index`.